 Challenging and ambitious improvement targets have been set for the Trust to achieve by the end of 2016/17.
-Performance is displayed in the graphs and table on the following page.
+Performance is displayed in the graphs and table on next page.

-Performance increased until the new 0-10 pain scale was introduced in December 2015.
-Performance then started to increase again and has remained steady at 90-91% since May 2016.
+The 0-10 pain scale was introduced in December 2015, performance increased quickly after that and then remained steady at 89-91% since May 2016.

-Performance for this indicator has remained stable throughout the year as the Trust focused on implementing the new pain scale and ensuring pain assessments are routinely carried out.
+Performance for this indicator has remained stable (74-76%) this year as the Trust focused on implementing the new pain scale and ensuring pain assessments are routinely carried out.

-2016/17 2014/15 2015/16 Target Q1 Q2 1.
-Full set of observations plus pain assessment recorded within 6 hours of admission or transfer to a ward 71% 79% 90% 89% 91% 2.
-Analgesia administered within 30 minutes of a high pain score 64% 76% 85% 75% 75%
+2016/17 2014/15 2015/16 Target Q1 Q2 Q3 1.
+Full set of observations plus pain assessment recorded within 6 hours of admission or transfer to a ward 71% 79% 90% 89% 91% 89% 2.
+Analgesia administered within 30 minutes of a high pain score 64% 76% 85% 75% 75% 75%

-- To continue to pilot and implement the bespoke electronic observation chart for Critical Care within PICS. - Wards performing below target for the two indicators will be reviewed at the Executive Care Omissions Root Cause Analysis (RCA) meetings to identify where improvements can be made.
+- To continue to implement the bespoke electronic observation chart for all Critical Care units within PICS. - Wards performing below target for the two indicators will be reviewed at the Executive Care Omissions Root Cause Analysis (RCA) meetings to identify where improvements can be made.
 Observation and pain assessment compliance will be monitored as part of the unannounced Board of Directors' Governance Visits to wards which take place each month.